Broken circuit complexes of series-parallel networks: Background

 Let $X$ be a subset of $E$.
 The \emph{deletion} of $X$ from $M$, denoted $M-X$, is the matroid on the ground set $E-X$ whose circuits are those members of $\mathcal{C}(M)$ which are contained in $E-X$.
 The \emph{contraction} of $X$ from $M$ is given by $M/X=(M^*-X)^*$.
 One may check that the circuits of $M/X$ are the minimal non-empty members of $\{C-X:C\in\mathcal{C}(M)\}$.
-Clearly, deletion and contraction of elements in the cycle matroid $M(G)$ of a graph $G$ correspond to deletion and contraction of edges in $G$.
-Observe that the operations of deletion and contraction commute: for disjoint subsets $X$ and $Y$ of $E$, one has $(M-X)/Y=M/Y-X$.
+Note that deletion and contraction for matroids generalize the corresponding operations for graphs, i.e. $M(G)-X=M(G-X)$ and $M(G)/X=M(G/X)$ for any graph $G$ and any set $X$ of edges of $G$.
+Note also that the operations of deletion and contraction commute: for disjoint subsets $X$ and $Y$ of $E$, one has $(M-X)/Y=M/Y-X$.
 A \emph{minor} of $M$ is a matroid which can be obtained from $M$ by a sequence of deletions and contractions.
 So every minor of $M$ has the form $(M-X)/Y$, where $X$, $Y$ are disjoint subsets of $E$.